 I personally like making dinner a special family occasion, with beautifully-presented, delicious, mainly-healthy food, candles, flowers, and warm conversation, sometimes with guests.
 And I like to serve delicious morsels of dessert in tiny heart-shaped dishes rather than great big portions or not having it at all.
 N.B.: I do not do this in order to teach anyone manners or anything else, and doing it for that reason would undoubtedly make everyone hate it!
 I do it because it is fun and we all enjoy it!
 I merely mention this because I cannot quite think of other circumstances in which anyone would care even in principle about table manners.
 If you are just shoving food in front of them and not behaving impeccably yourself, they will learn from your actions rather than your instructions about table manners.
 Part of good etiquette is being blind to others’ lack of knowledge of so-called correct etiquette.
 Parents tend not to be at all well-mannered with their children.
 Having special dinners might give us some good practice ourselves. 😉

 When I was a child, formal family dinners were very enjoyable affairs, and I loved polishing the silverware until it gleamed, picking flowers from the garden for the table, lighting the candles, and dressing for dinner.
 It was when my family members were sitting around the dinner table that we had the most enjoyable conversations together and no one was stressing out about stuff.
 (If family dinners were miserable for you in your childhood, this might not be an appealing idea to you!
-In which case, it is not for you!)
+In which case, it is not for you—unless you like the idea of replacing bad memories with good ones!)

 What if one of the children is too busy playing videogames to come when I ring the dinner bell?
 That is absolutely fine.
 There is nothing compulsory about these delightful formal dinners.
 If someone tried to guilt-trip you into stopping what you were doing to come to the dinner table, how would you yourself feel?
 I would feel a bit annoyed and probably not want to go to dinner at all.
 Why turn what can be such a lovely cosy family time into something so unpleasant?!